 Begin by thinking of your home as a toxic waste dump.
 The average home today contains 62 toxic chemicals.

-Another EPA study stated that the toxic chemicals in household cleaners are 3 times more likely to cause cancer than outdoor air.
+Another EPA study stated that the toxic chemicals in household cleaners are three times more likely to cause cancer than outdoor air.
 The CMHC reports that houses today are so energy efficient that “outgassing” of chemicals have nowhere to go, so it builds up inside the home.
 We spend 90% of our time indoors, and 65% of our time at home.
-Mothers, infants, and the elderly spend 90% of their time in the home.
+Mothers, infants, and the elderly spend 90% of their time in the house.

 The National Cancer Association released the results of a 15-year study concluding that women who work in the home are at a 54% higher risk of developing cancer than women who work outside the home.
 Cancer rates have almost doubled since 1960.
 Cancer is the NUMBER ONE cause of death for children.
 There has been a 26% increase in breast cancer since 1982.
 Breast cancer is the NUMBER ONE killer of women between the ages of 35 and 54.
 The primary suspects are laundry detergents, household cleaners, and pesticides.
 Bleach is being linked to the rising rates of breast cancer in women, reproductive problems in men, and learning and behavioral problems in children.

 Chemicals get into our body through inhalation, ingestion and absorption.
 We breathe 10 to 20 thousand liters of air per day.
 There are more than 3 million poisonings every year.
 Household cleaners are the NUMBER ONE cause of poisoning of children.
 Since 1980, asthma has increased by 600%.
-The Canadian Lung Association and Asthma Society of Canada identify common household cleaners and cosmetics as triggers.
-ADD/ADHD are epidemic in schools today.
+The Canadian Lung Association and Asthma Society of Canada identify conventional household cleaners and cosmetics as triggers.
+ADD/ADHD are epidemics in schools today.
 Behavioral problems have long been linked to exposure to toxic chemicals and molds.
 Use of Ritalin has sky-rocketed since 1990.
 Chemical and environmental sensitivities are known to cause all types of headaches.

-The National Institute of Occupational Safety and Health has found more than 2500 chemicals in cosmetics that are toxic and cause tumors, reproductive complications, biological mutations, and skin and eye irritations.
+The National Institute for Occupational Safety and Health has found more than 2500 chemicals in cosmetics that are toxic and cause tumors, reproductive complications, biological mutations, and skin and eye irritations.
 Fibromyalgia, chronic fatigue syndrome, arthritis, lupus, multiple sclerosis, circulatory disorders, Alzheimer’s, Parkinson’s disease, irritable bowel syndrome, depression, and hormonal problems are diseases commonly related to chemical exposure.
 Pesticides only have to include active ingredients on the labels, even though the inert (inactive) ingredients may account for 99%, many of which are toxic and poisons.